Marsobad/seq2seq/README.md

 jupyter notebook seq2seq_notebook.ipynb
 ```

 We relied on the model provided in the PyTorch tutorial.
 We trained it on [datasets](https://wit3.fbk.eu/mt.php?release=2014-01) recording Ted talks and their translations.
-We implemented beam search with length penalty used for inference time in a script called `beam_search.py`.
+In addition to this, we implemented beam search with length penalty.
+Used at inference time, it is coded in a script called `beam_search.py`.

 ## Project structure
 The structure of our project is as follow :